dsrich/opensim-networking/opensim_messages/README.md

 # opensim_messages
 This crate contains the definitions of all protocol messages.
-Since there a lot there is a code generator in the `generator` directory which can be used to update the Rust code.
+Since there are a lot of messages, there is a code generator in the `generator` directory which can be used to update the Rust code.